-Monique Ross holds a doctoral degree in Engineering Education from Purdue University.
+Monique Ross earned a doctoral degree in Engineering Education from Purdue University.
 She has a Bachelor’s degree in Computer Engineering from Elizabethtown College, a Master’s degree in Computer Science and Software Engineering from Auburn University, eleven years of experience in the industry as a software engineer, and five years as a full-time faculty in the departments of computer science and engineering.
-Her interests focus on broadening participation in engineering through the exploration of: 1) race, gender, and identity in the engineering workplace; 2) discipline-based education research (with a focus on computer science and computer engineering courses) in order to inform pedagogical practices that garner interest and retain women and minorities in computer-related engineering fields.
-She is the PI on two National Science Foundation grants, one foundation grant, and co-PI on two large scale grants.
+Her interests focus on broadening participation in computer science through the exploration of: 1) race, gender, and identity; 2) discipline-based education research (with a focus on computer science courses) in order to better inform pedagogical practices that garner interest and retain women and minorities in computer-related fields.
+She is the PI on three National Science Foundation grants, one foundation grant, and co-PI on two large scale grants.
 Dr. Monique Ross is committed to the expansion of rigorous computer science education research at FIU and nationally.